santosfamilyfoundation/santosfamilyfoundation.github.io/userguide.md

 This user guide walks through every step; opening the application, configuring the project, uploading the video for analysis, and viewing the analysis results.

-Explanations for the configuration values can be found either in the program with the **?** tooltip, or in the [configuration tables section found here](/guides/userguide/configtables).
+Explanations for the configuration values can be found either in the program with the **?** tool-tip, or in the [configuration tables section found here](/guides/userguide/configtables).

 ## Installation information